Hiking Montgo Mountain on the Mediterranean Coast of Spain’s Costa Blanca

 Hiking Montgo is something that we had talked about for the past two-plus years that we’ve been living in Denia, Spain.
 Yet we finally summited recently, and now feel like we’re on even closer terms with the endearing spirit of El Montgó that is magical for us and many others who encounter him.
 What we originally found for access and trail information, what to expect and more, seemed to vary over these past years.
 We wanted to fill you in on what we now know firsthand, so that you can enjoy this beautiful and amazing hike on Spain’s Costa Blanca.

-Our Video of Hiking Montgo
+Our Videos of El Montgo

 Hiking Montgo – The Persona of El Montgo